You are currently viewing How to Buy Land in Bolivia? All the Steps, Risks and Regulations

 • The approved plan of the land lot, ~$30.

-• Other miscellaneous costs, including transportation, food, accommodation, and similar things (for 1 month, not accounting the cost of your travel tickets for coming to Bolivia) ~1,000.
+• Other miscellaneous costs, including transportation, food, accommodation, and similar things (for 1 month, not including the cost of your travel tickets for coming to Bolivia) ~1,000.

 The total cost:

-For the example above, which is a $20,000 land lot in Bolivia, the total cost will be $2,210, this represent a 10% of the land sales cost, but it’s because mainly of your staying costs in Bolivia.
+For the example above, which is a $20,000 land lot in Bolivia, the total cost will be $2,210, this represents 10% of the land sales cost, but it’s mainly because your staying costs in Bolivia are added.

-Recommend to people in Bolivia that for buying a property, including land lots, houses or apartments, to have from 4% to 5% of the agreed sales price of a house to pay all the paperwork and other attached costs.
+We normally recommend to people in Bolivia that, for buying a property, including land lots, houses, or apartments, they should have from 4% to 5% of the agreed sales price of a house, in order to pay all the paperwork and the other attached costs.

-But in your case is different, you need to add to this percentage the cost of coming to Bolivia and staying here for a while to follow the paperwork process and everything else, you can easily add to this percentage a fixed additional cost of between $1,000 to $3,000 to finish all the buying process.
+But in your case it’s different, you need to add to this % your costs of coming to Bolivia and staying here while you go through the paperwork process and everything else, you can easily add to this percentage a fixed additional cost of between $1,000 to $3,000 to finish all the buying process.

-Remember not to be overcharged by unethical Bolivian people, professionals and institutions, the costs presented above are the ones that normally Bolivians have, which should be the same for you with some little overpricing.
+Remember to avoid being overcharged by unethical people in Bolivia, professionals, and institutions.
+The costs presented above are the ones that usually Bolivians have, and these should be the same for you, maybe with some little overpricing.

 D) Precautions

-Remember what we said at the beginning of this article about possible scams and legal conflicts when you are buying land in Bolivia.
-You really need to be very careful on this side of the land buying process.
-Bolivians take it very seriously because it’s common to see real estate scams in our country.
+As we said at the beginning of this guide in regard to possible scams and legal conflicts when you’re buying land in Bolivia.
+You really need to be very careful about this aspect of the land-buying process.
+Bolivians take it very seriously as it’s very common to see real estate scams in our country.

-This risk is even higher for you, because you don’t know too much about real estate and the legal system here, then scammers will easily put you as the target of their malicious plans, hoping that you as a foreigner will be more vulnerable to their scams.
+This risk is even higher for you as you don’t know too much about real estate and the legal system here, then scammers will easily put you as a target of their illegal goals, expecting that you, as a foreigner, will be more vulnerable to their plans.

 That’s why you need to address this issue and know how to really overcome the odds of being scammed.
-A very general approach to achieve it will be the following:
+A very general approach to achieve this is going to be the following:

-• Hire multiple legal assistants at least 3 of them, no one should know about the existence of the others (like a third party verification).
-Each of them needs to verify the buying process on his own side.
+• Hire multiple legal assistants, at least 3 of them, none of them must know about the existence of the other ones (like a third-party verification).
+Each one of them must verify all the documents and the buying process on his own side.

-• Get the best reference for ethical legal assistants, for this we only recommend you your own embassy or the major Banks of Bolivia in which you can ask for references.
+• Get the best reference for ethical legal assistants, we only recommend your own embassy or the major Banks of Bolivia, where you can ask for these references.

-• Consult the Updated Folio Real of the property, always ask the seller to give you the Updated Folio Real (the best approach is to get this document with a date of the same day in which you are going to sign up the public deed).
-Also you should ask for this document to the seller when you are doing the verification process.
+• Consult the Updated Folio Real of the property, always ask the seller to give you the “Updated” Folio Real (the best approach is to get this document with a date of the same day on which you’re going to sign for the public deed).
+Also, you should ask the seller for this updated document when you are doing the verification process.

-• Consult the Informe Rapido Report of the property, you should always get this document when you are considering buying a land lot.
+• Consult the Informe Rapido report of the property, you should always get this document when you are considering buying a land lot here.

-• Consult, and let your assistants also consult, the Property Taxes of the land lot, the actual Cadastral Certificate, and the actual Approved Plan of the land.
+• Consult, and let your assistants also consult, the Property Taxes of the land lot, the actual Cadastral Certificate, and the actual Approved Plan of the land, all these documents are critical for any piece of land.

 • Always be present in 3 important steps of the buying process.
-1) when you are doing the verification of the honesty of the seller and the safety of the land you are going to buy.
+1) when you’re doing the verification for the honesty of the seller and the safety of the land lot you’ll buy.
 Here is where your legal assistants need to do the hard work!
 2) when you are signing the public deed, and 3) when you are registering your ownership in the Derechos Reales entity.

-• Always ask the public notary to review the documentation and the paperwork of the sale before signing up the public deed.
+• Always ask the public notary to review the documentation and the paperwork of the sale before he makes the public deed and you sign it.

-• Get done a technical inspection of the land lot you are considering to buy This may be done by an architect or a civil engineer in Bolivia.
+• Make a technical inspection of the land lot you’re considering buying with the help of professionals like an architect or a civil engineer in Bolivia.

-Keep in mind that these are only our general precautions against possible risks here.
+Keep in mind that these are only general precautions to take against possible risks here.

-Anyway, In our how to buy a house in Bolivia detailed guide, you’ll have a more detailed approach to this issue, and the most important precautions you need to take in order to avoid scams and unethical people here.
+Anyway, in our Buying a House in Bolivia detailed guide, you’ll get more detailed insights about this issue, and the most important precautions you need to take to avoid scams and unethical people here.

 How to buy rural land in Bolivia?

-Through this guide we have been talking about only urban land you can buy in this country, but if you want to buy agrarian land or rural land for agriculture or production purposes, you will have a hard time accomplishing this in Bolivia.
+Through this guide, we have been talking only about urban land you can buy in this country, but if you want to buy agrarian land or rural land for agriculture or production purposes, you’ll have a hard time trying to accomplish this in Bolivia.

-The normal way to achieve this is only by one path:
+The normal way to achieve this is only through one option:

 • Becoming a Bolivian citizen.
 This is not that easy.
 We have a guide link about this.

-You also have 2 work arounds for this issue:
+But you also may have 2 workarounds for this issue:

-• Creating a Bolivian legal person (legal company registered in Bolivia, but this company needs to be Bolivian), and be the owner of this company through a partnership, stocks, or solely ownership.
-Then you will be able to manage land in Bolivia, but only for production purposes of your company.
+• Create a Bolivian legal person (a legal company registered in Bolivia, but this company needs to be Bolivian), and be the owner of this company through a partnership, stocks, or sole proprietorship.
+Then you’ll be able to manage land in the country, but only for the production purposes of your company.

-• Sign up a shared risk contract with a rural land owner of Bolivia.
+• Sign a shared risk contract with a rural land owner in Bolivia.
 Again only for production purposes.
-And there is a legal void in this possibility; the proper detailed laws for it haven’t been realized yet and this is the situation from years ago.
+Currently, there is a legal void in this option; the proper detailed laws for it haven’t been realized yet and this situation is the same since many years ago.

-But if you want to buy rural land to live in this property, or to do activities other than production, your only way to get it is to become a Bolivian citizen.
+But if you want to buy rural land to live in such property, or to conduct activities other than production, your only way to get it is to become a Bolivian citizen.

 How to sell land in Bolivia?

-The selling process of a property or a land in Bolivia is very similar to the buying process, because the same documents need to be presented to the appropriate legal institutions, like Derechos Reales entity, local government, the notary public and the legal assistants.
+The selling process of a property or land in Bolivia is very similar to the buying process, as the same documents need to be presented to the same legal institutions, like the Derechos Reales entity, the local government, the notary public, and the legal assistants.

-How to buy a land in Bolivia you will certainly know how to sell it, it main differences of the buying and selling process are:
+If you know how to buy land in Bolivia, you’ll certainly know how to sell it.
+The main differences in the buying and selling process are:

-• Commonly the seller of the land doesn’t take care of it anymore after the public deed is signed, to do the additional paperwork is a responsibility of the buyer.
+• Generally, the seller of the land lot doesn’t care about the procedures anymore after the public deed for the sale is signed, doing the additional paperwork is the responsibility of the buyer.

-• The buyer is who pays the land sales tax, not the seller.
+• The buyer is the one who pays the land sales tax, not the seller.

 • The seller needs to know how to announce his land lot for sale, he can do it with the help of a known realtor available in Bolivia, like ReMax or Century 21.

-• The seller is who pays the commission to the realtor (this commission is around 2% to 4% in Bolivia.
+• The seller is the one who pays the commission to the realtor (this commission is around 2% to 4% in Bolivia).

 We have an ultimate guide about how to sell properties in Bolivia, which is written in Spanish.
 This guide can also be applied to selling urban land lots.
 You can see it in the following direction: (Translated: Link).

-In this guide about how to buy land in Bolivia you have realized that there are two types of land properties in our country, urban land and rural land, of which only urban land can be bought by people from overseas.
+In this guide about how to buy land in Bolivia, you’ve realized that there are 2 types of land properties in our country, urban land and rural land, of which only urban land can be bought by foreigners.

-You’ve learned the general steps that are involved in buying urban land in Bolivia as a foreigner, like making pre verifications against a scams and dishonest people, hiring the proper legal assistance, dealing with the seller, making the public deed, paying the land sales price, paying the taxes for the sale, registering your property in Derechos Reales, and doing additional paperwork in the local town.
+You’ve learned the general steps involved in buying urban land in Bolivia as a foreigner, like making pre-verifications against scams and dishonest people, hiring the proper legal assistance, dealing with the seller, making the public deed, paying the land sales price, paying the taxes for the sale, registering your property in Derechos Reales, and doing additional paperwork in the local city or town.

-You have known also the precautions you need to get in order to avoid scams when you are buying your urban land lot in Bolivia, like hiring multiple legal assistants and lawyers, be present in certain points of the buying process, make the proper pre verifications, sign up only a public deed for the sale and register your ownership in Derechos Reales entity, and so on.
+Also, you realized the precautions you need to take to avoid scams when buying an urban land lot in Bolivia, like hiring multiple legal assistants and lawyers, being physically present at certain points of the buying process, making the proper pre-verifications, signing a public deed for the sale at a public notary and register your ownership in Derechos Reales, and so on.

-We hope this information has helped you, and if you want to know how much does land cost in our country, visit our dedicated guide in the following direction: How much does land cost in Bolivia?
+We hope this information has helped you, and if you want to know how much land really costs in our country, visit our dedicated guide in the following direction: How much does land cost in Bolivia?
 All the numbers and details.

 Leave a Reply